-I’ve covered Burning Man on assignment for Rolling Stone and other media outlets.
+I’ve been documenting Burning Man for many years, covering the event on assignment for Rolling Stone, CNN and other media outlets.
+My work has appeared in numerous books, magazines and newspapers.

-This set brings together some of the better-known photographs from my many years of covering Burning Man.
-These are images that have appeared in books, magazines and newspapers, or on television, or been widely exhibited, or just happen to be personal favorites of mine for one reason or another.
-They focus on the art, the people, the performances and the fascinating culture of Burning Man.
-It’s tough to narrow down tens of thousands of photos to just one or two hundred, so this is a snapshot view.
-For a deeper look, check out some of the other sets on this page or the press coverage and interviews in the links below.
+This set brings together some of my better-known images from Burning Man taken over a period of many years.
+It’s tough to narrow down tens of thousands of images to just one or two hundred, so this is a snapshot view.
+For a deeper dive, have a look at the other sets on this page, or check out the press coverage and interviews in the links below.

 View photos →